 Community and Global Health

 Our program exists within two organizations that are committed to reducing healthcare disparities locally and globally.
-During training, each fellow will be encouraged to participate in a quality improvement that reflects the fellow’s personal interests and/or the priorities of the department.
-Fellows will also have opportunities for global health work and medical Spanish workshops.
+During training, each fellow will be encouraged to participate in a quality improvement project that reflects the fellow’s personal interests and/or the priorities of the Division.
+Fellows will also have opportunities for global health work within UCSF and Kaiser Permanente, as well as medical Spanish workshops and community surgical outreach.